 The need to insure and the provision to do so

-We live in an ever more litigious environment and have all been exposed to an increase in the ‘blame culture’ with sayings such as “where there is blame there is a claim” now commonplace.
+We live in an ever more litigious society and have all been exposed to an increase in the ‘blame culture’ with sayings such as “where there is blame there is a claim” now commonplace.
 Coupled with new risks caused by cybercrime and theft of money by deception, RMCs and RTMs (along with their directors), are exposed to an increasing number of threats.

 Many of these can be protected by insurance cover.
 However these potential exposures are not always considered and policies may be misunderstood.